Passer Rating Calculator

 What is Passer Rating Allowed?

 Passer rating isn't just for quarterbacks.
-Passer Rating Allowed flips the formula to measure defensive performance β€” how well a cornerback, safety, or entire defensive unit limits opposing QBs.
+Passer Rating Allowed flips the football passer rating formula to measure defensive performance — how well a cornerback, safety, or entire defensive unit limits opposing QBs.
+It uses the same NFL passer rating formula, but applied to the passing stats allowed by a defense.

-Calculate Passer Rating Allowed β†’
+Calculate Passer Rating Allowed →

 Opponent Stats Allowed